jwodder/interleave/README.rst

 The ``interleave`` package provides a function of the same name that takes a number of iterators, runs them in separate threads, and yields the values produced as soon as each one is available.
-It is currently a work in progress.

 Installation
 ============